A Sketch+Text Composed Image Retrieval Dataset for Thangka: Introduction

 \section{Introduction}

 With the increasing demand for fine-grained image retrieval, users rely on multimodal queries to express search intents that cannot be captured by a single modality alone.
-To address this need, composed image retrieval (CIR)~\cite{vo2019composing,liu2021image,baldrati2022conditioned,saito2023pic2word,baldrati2023zero,sun2023training,sun2026sdrcir} has emerged as an important paradigm, typically combining a reference image with a relative textual description.
+To address this need, composed image retrieval (CIR)~\cite{vo2019composing,liu2021image,baldrati2022conditioned,saito2023pic2word,baldrati2023circo,sun2023training,sun2026sdrcir} has emerged as an important paradigm, typically combining a reference image with a relative textual description.
 While most existing CIR studies focus on general-domain natural images, users often encounter retrieval scenarios that require domain-specific knowledge and detailed semantic reasoning, posing challenges to existing CIR benchmarks.
 A representative example is Thangka imagery~\cite{wang2021thanka, li2026guided}, a form of traditional Tibetan art characterized by highly structured compositions, dense elements, and extremely fine textures along with profound cultural meanings.
-Thangka retrieval is critical for the digital organization, study, and dissemination of cultural heritage collections~\cite{hu2025tovect, wang2021thanka, dong2023multi, ren2024dunhuang}.
+As an important component of cultural heritage and digital humanities, Thangka imagery plays a crucial role in the digital organization, analysis, and dissemination of cultural collections~\cite{hu2025tovect, wang2021thanka, dong2023multi, ren2024dunhuang}.
 This highlights the need for a CIR benchmark specifically designed for knowledge-specific visual domains such as Thangka.

 Nevertheless, existing CIR benchmarks remain limited in several important aspects.

 \textbf{(1) Limitation of the visual reference.} Existing CIR benchmarks such as FashionIQ~\cite{wu2021fashionIQ}, CIRR~\cite{liu2021image}, and CIRCO~\cite{baldrati2023circo} are constructed on general-domain image collections, where images depict common objects with loosely structured and readily interpretable visual semantics (Figure~\ref{fig:1}).
 Accordingly, conventional CIR assumes that users can identify a suitable reference image that is already semantically close to the desired target and express the remaining differences using a short textual description.
 However, these assumptions become fragile when applied to complex scenarios or domain-specific visual collections such as Thangka imagery, where identifying an appropriate reference image is inherently difficult.
 As an alternative, sketches provide an intuitive and flexible way for users to express visual intent, allowing them to abstract away irrelevant details and focus on salient structures and shape cues.
 While sketches have been explored as an alternative reference modality, existing sketch+text CIR benchmarks (e.g., CSTBIR~\cite{gatti2024composite} in Figure~\ref{fig:1}) typically employ coarse or category-level sketches that mainly convey object presence.
 Such sketches are insufficient to support fine-grained composed image retrieval, where detailed structural configurations and subtle visual semantic cues are critical.